abougouffa/minemacs/docs/readme.md

   `use-package-always-demand` to `t` and `use-package-always-defer` to `nil` (by default, MinEmacs sets `use-package` to always defer, unless explicit `:demand` is added).
+- `MINEMACS_BUILTIN_ONLY`: Load only built-in packages, no need to install any external package, including `straight`.
+This can be useful when you want to use MinEmacs on a machine with limited internet access.
 - `MINEMACS_IGNORE_USER_CONFIG`: space-separated values, used to disables loading `~/.minemacs.d/<file>.el` user configuration files.
 Accepted values for `<file>` are: `early-config`, `init-tweaks`, `modules`, `config`,